arkency/posts/posts/2013-10-04-refactor-to-remote-leave-tasks-unassigned.md

 If one of your developers gets sick or needs a little break your most important tasks might be damaged.
 If you look at the original estimation image the third developer is crucial to the success of this iteration.
-If it leaves the team due to health or personal reasons for some time there will be some damage.
-The effects are similar to the ones mentioned in previous paragraph.
+If (s)he leaves the team due to health or personal reasons for some time there will be some damage.
+The effects are similar to the ones mentioned in the previous paragraph.
 People are not working on the most important tasks, the ones **bringing the most business value**.